aindrilachatterjee12345/Pewlett-Hackard-Analysis/README.md

 New tables are exported to CSV files, with no errors

-# Technical Analysis to show the memtorship eligibility
+# Technical Analysis to show the mentorship eligibility
 All queries provide the expected results and all queries ran without error

 ## I have created a new table to show a list of current employees born between Jan.
 1, 1965 and Dec.
 31, 1965